-You see, there’s this little hole-in-the-wall restaurant on the way home from Utopia, Texas that up until now has had my FAVORITE chocolate chip pecan pie.
+There’s this little hole-in-the-wall restaurant on the way home from Utopia, Texas that, up until now, has had my FAVORITE chocolate chip pecan pie.

 Well, that is… until this recipe was born.

-Not only was I able to recreate this masterpiece at home, but there’s also a simple ingredient swap that makes the pie quite a bit healthier for you, too.
+Not only was I able to recreate this chocolate pie masterpiece at home, but there’s also a simple ingredient swap that makes this pie especially unique.

 There’s absolute NO CORN SYRUP!